 What’s missing is, of course, the quantitative evidence that would more readily prove his point.
 But as humans who love a good narrative, can we all just agree to ignore that?

 Now, in the spirit of variety and aversion to specialization, I’ll make sure to choose a next book that’s as far away from this on the range spectrum as I can find.

 Author: Daniel Suarez

 Daniel Suarez is my favorite modern sci-fi author.
-As much as I try to stay in the loop on the cutting edge of scientific developments, Suarez is a leap ahead.
-When I read his books, the experience feels like he’s followed all the same developments as me and then has managed to connect the dots into a coherent narrative of the future.
+I try to stay current on the cutting edge of science and technology.
+Without fail, Suarez has always been a few steps ahead.
+Reading his books feels like he’s followed all the same developments as me and then managed to connect the dots into a coherent narrative of the future.
 Then he adds interesting plot to spice it up even more.

 Delta-V takes place mostly in space.
 It’s a future where space has become the next frontier of entrepreneurship.
 Considering what folks like Elon Musk, Jeff Bezos, Richard Branson, and Paul Allen are all spending their piles of money on, this is a believable premise.
 In fact, some of the characters in this book seemed to mirror these real-life space entrepreneurs.
 That part felt a little kitschy for my tastes, but didn’t end up detracting from the book.